Particl-Community/academy/guides/guide_mp_general_managing_funds.rst

 Funds, Coins, and Balances
 ============================

-In this section, you will learn how to manage your funds with Particl Desktop in preparation for buying and selling goods and services on Particl Marketplace.
+In this section, you will learn how to manage your funds with :term:`Particl Desktop` in preparation for buying and selling goods and services on :term:`Particl Marketplace`.

 .. meta::
-   :description lang=en: Learn how to manage your funds with Particl Desktop.
+   :description lang=en: Learn how to manage your funds with :term:`Particl Desktop`.

 .. contents:: Table of Contents
    :local: